SchwarzIT/onyx/apps/docs/src/basics/iconography.md

 ## Corners

 Unified corner radius ensure the element is recognizable and in harmony with the set.
-2 px is the standard radius and can be increased in further steps of two.
+2px is the standard radius and can be increased in further steps of two.

 ![Image](/assets/icons-corners.png)